EXCLUSIVE-Applied Materials under US criminal probe for shipments to China's SMIC-sources

 SMIC was placed on the list over its apparent ties to the Chinese military.
 SMIC did not immediately respond to a request for comment on the shipments from Applied Materials.
 In 2020, SMIC denied ties with the Chinese military, saying that it manufactures chips and provides services "solely for civilian and commercial end-users and end-uses."

 A spokesperson for the Commerce Department, which oversees export controls, declined comment.
-A spokesperson for China's embassy in Washington did not immediately respond to a request for comment.
+A spokesperson for China's embassy in Washington was not aware of the Applied Materials probe.
+But Liu Pengyu, the spokesperson, said that, as a general principle, "imposed restrictions" are "at odds with market economy principles and fair competition."

 SUBJECT TO UNCERTAINTIES